 Being a Brit, I love it when there’s a cheese course and this didn’t disappoint.
 Cave-Aged Cheese from Tuscany to Tonopah (Beer Washed) included six exquisite cheeses complemented with a tangy chutney and figs. By this point, I had eaten so much that I couldn’t even finish the plate – wish we’d had a doggy bag!
 The cheese dish was paired with Highway 12 Vineyards & Winery, 2012 La Piazza Super Tuscan.

-Last, but certainly not least, we enjoyed a decadent dessert – Bellwether Farms Sheep’s Milk Ricotta Panna Cotta with Meyer Lemon Olive Oil and Wild Huckleberry Sauces and Meyer Lemon Olive Oil Hazelnut Cookie – paired with Jacuzzi Family Vineyards, 2013 Late Harvest Aleatico — a perfect end to a perfect meal 🙂
+Last, but certainly not least, we enjoyed a decadent dessert – Bellwether Farms Sheep’s Milk Ricotta Panna Cotta with Meyer Lemon Olive Oil and Wild Huckleberry Sauces and Meyer Lemon Olive Oil Hazelnut Cookie, paired with Jacuzzi Family Vineyards, 2013 Late Harvest Aleatico.
+It was a perfect end to a perfect meal 🙂

 Stay tuned for more on next year’s Feast of the Olive Dinner during Sonoma’s Olive Season – it’s a feast of the senses that foodies won’t want to miss!